RamezIssac/django-slick-reporting/docs/source/topics/pivot_report.rst

 | 2          | 2024-02-01 | 400         | 8              |
 +------------+------------+-------------+----------------+

-The pivot report transforms this into:
+The precomputed crosstab report transforms this into:

 +------------+-------------------+-------------------+
 | product_id | total_sales Jan   | total_sales Feb   |